Humpback Whales: The Ultimate Guide to Humpback Whales!

 Where can Humpback Whales be found and what is their Population?

 Humpback whales live in every ocean, with a global population estimated at over 140,000 across 14 recognized breeding populations.
-The southern hemisphere has around 97,000 humpbacks, with 35-40,000 off Western Australia, the largest population in the southern hemisphere, and 30-35,000 off Eastern Australia.
+The southern hemisphere has about 97,000 humpback whales.
+There are 35,000 to 40,000 off Western Australia, which is the largest group.
+Eastern Australia has around 30,000 to 35,000 humpbacks.
 After commercial whaling in Western Australia ceased in 1978, the population has grown at a rate of 10.15% to 13% per year, increasing from fewer than 300 adults.

 What is the Status of Global Humpback Whale Populations?